6/15/2022: Internet Explorer Has Officially Retired

-Firefox (2004) and Chrome (2008) launched, and IE started losing market share.
+As Firefox (2004), the Apple iPhone (2007), Chrome and Android (both 2008) launched, IE started losing market share.
 By late 2012, Chrome had taken the crown as the most popular web browser.
 IE market share continued to decline, and Microsoft announced the new Edge browser (2015).
-By early 2020, Microsoft threw in the towel and announced they would use the Chromium Engine for Edge.
-Microsoft web browsing technology was officially dead.
+By early 2020, Microsoft threw in the towel and announced they would use the [Google] Chromium Engine for Edge.
+Microsoft web browsing technology was dead.

 John, Brad and I all realized that to compete on the web, not only did we have to have our own web browser, but we had to be on all the popular computers, too.
 So Brad hired a team of ex-Apple (Claris, actually) software engineers to build IE for the Macintosh, and first version was posted in April, 1996.

 But when Steve Ballmer became CEO of Microsoft in 1999, his strategy was “Windows Windows Windows”.
 He decided to “play defense” and defend Windows and Office from the Internet.
 So the IE team was told to focus on Windows.
 The last version of IE for the Macintosh was release in 2003.

 David Bank‘s 2001 book Breaking Windows: How Bill Gates Fumbled the Future of Microsoft explores the internal conflicts between what Banks called the “Windows Hawks” and the “Internet Doves” [though “Internet Bulls” would have been a better phrase].
 Maples left Microsoft in 1995, and by 2000 the rest of us “Doves” — Paul, Brad, John, and me — had also left.
 So no one remained at Microsoft to argue with Steve Ballmer, and he continued to fight a losing battle, attempting to defend Windows from the inexorable rise of the Internet.